Carreau/phd-dissertation/parts/roleofactin.rst

 the actin filaments, both head successively binding 36 nm in front of the other head.

-.. todo:

-    This need to be an expanded section with equal weight to ARP.
-Explain more about its function and give a figure _________ get inspired by Alberts.

-    Important : Introduce minifilaments, make the difference between  head and tail, _______ introduce the duty ratio, and the difference between Muscle and Cell Myosin II.

 .. todo: MyoV OOcyte Maria ?